kaiserbergin/NBomber.Website/src/docs/docs/test-automation.md

 ## Test Assertions

-The Assertions are used to verify that global statistics like response time or a number of failed requests match expectations for a whole simulation.
+The Assertions are used to verify that global statistics like response time or a number of failed requests match expectations for the whole simulation.
 After the test finished [NBomberRunner](./core-abstractions#nbomber-runner) returns [Statistic](./api-contracts#statistics-types) data that you can use to apply assertions.

 ```fsharp
 stats.RequestCount > 10_000 // all request count